-A Paradigm Shift to Agile Public Engagement Approaches
+A Paradigm Shift to Agile Community Engagement

-The pandemic, political and civil unrest, weather related emergencies, and climate change; each of these represent some of the complex issues that require effective and responsive engagement with the public.
+The pandemic, political and civil unrest, weather related emergencies, and climate change; each of these represent some of the complex issues that require effective and responsive community engagement with the public.

-The success of the experience hinges on an agile public engagement process that allows governments to “move” quickly and easily.
+The success of the experience hinges on an agile community engagement process that allows governments to “move” quickly and easily.
 To be agile, teams must innovate within their engagement process to challenge the status quo and shift the paradigm of how engagement is approached.

 What Government Organizations Can Learn from the Private Sector

 Conceptualized around software development, businesses sought ways to quickly build and release software to enable quick feedback on the “scope and direction” of their product.
-The success of agile principles in business can easily be translated to the government process of public engagement.
+The success of agile principles in business can easily be translated to the government process of community engagement.

 Valuing people and interactions over processes and tools

 Rules that require language translation upon request only at least 7 days prior to a meeting is not an agile process.
 This process prioritizes internal process efficiency (requesting an interpreter) not the needs of people with limited English proficiency.
 To be agile, governments should leverage technology to help support the immediate multilingual translation and interpretation needs.

 A system of “open government” gives every citizen the right to bear witness to the work being done, review records, and lend their voice.
 The potential for open government to become bogged down by open record requests, forms, and turn around delays is high.
 An agile approach to open meetings would allow for the needed documentation (a record of the decisions) to be easily generated for staff so that sharing is easy and/or immediately available.